Friday, May 09, 2025

 JC: Really… (hand covering face...)
 Really..??

-GP: I want to use this platform to thank the artists that have inspired me, like (Chuck D, Rakim, Bob Marley, Donnie, Eric Roberson, J. Dilla, KRS-1, Mos Def…
+GP: I want to use this platform to thank the artists that have inspired me, like (Chuck D, Rakim, Nas, Bob Marley, Donnie, Eric Roberson, J. Dilla, KRS-1, Mos Def…

 JC: (interrupting) His name is Yasiin Bey.

-GP: Yeah, I like Mos Def better, its way more poetic and it has more swag!!
+GP: Yeah, I like Mos Def better, it's way more poetic and it has more swag!!

 GP: That’s cold, JC...